rsogllc/GNT/en/mining.md

 Outside of Bitcoin itself, miners have created tools and techniques to solve problems they've encountered trying to win the lottery:

-* **[Mining Software][section mining software]:** How can miners use specialized mining hardware that Bitcoin Core does not support?
+* **[Hardware And Software][section hardware and software]:** How can miners use specialized mining hardware that Bitcoin Core does not support?
 Miners develop and use specialized mining software which manages communication between mining equipment and Bitcoin software.

 * **[Pooling][section pooling]:** In the Bitcoin lottery, bad luck can delay a big miner's next payment